niltwill/capcom-mods/fsb5-generator/README.md

 ## To convert the FSB into an OGG file

-The folder `python-fsb5` is an included GitHub repo, taken from the [python-fsb5](https://github.com/HearthSim/python-fsb5) (I also merged all the proposed fixes or pull requests).
+The folder `python-fsb5` is an included GitHub repo, taken from: [python-fsb5](https://github.com/HearthSim/python-fsb5) (I also merged all the proposed fixes or pull requests).

 For checking FSB info and simple extracting, you can mess around with the `test.py` file in there.
 The main point of interest is a script called: `convert_fsb_to_ogg.py`, which can extract the FSB .resource files into OGG audio files.
 If a loop point exists, the OGG file will also make use of it with "LoopStart" and "LoopEnd".
-If the quality level for the OGG is not given, it will default to 10 (highest), so you can simply omit "9" in the following:
+If the quality level for the OGG is not given, it will default to "10" (highest), so you can simply omit "9" in the following:

 `python convert_fsb_to_ogg.py .\in .\out 9 --quiet`